 In addition to investment and investor diversification, we actively manage and assess our overall capital structure.
 It is important to note that we are a company with operations, not an investment fund.
-Our capital structure reflects management's strategy to remain a going concern while benefiting our key stakeholders and broader impact goals.
+Our capital structure reflects management's strategy to remain agile while benefiting our key stakeholders and broader impact goals.